Why do we need to debate fundamental rights?

-There is also good cooperation with the EU Council where Member States are represented.
-The Austrian Presidency of the Council is one of the main partners of the Forum 2018.
+There is also good cooperation with the Council of the EU where Member States are represented.
+The Austrian Presidency of the Council of the EU is one of the partners of the Forum 2018.

 An informal meeting of the Council’s Working Party on Fundamental Rights, Citizens Rights and Free Movement of Persons (FREMP) will take place at the Forum.
 Representatives of future Presidencies including George Ciamba, State Secretary (Romania’s Ministry of Foreign Affairs), and from Finland will also attend and contribute to the Forum.

-The Forum will also welcome an official delegation from the European Parliament and other Members of the European Parliament.
+The Forum will also welcome an official delegation from the LIBE Committee of the European Parliament and other Members of the European Parliament.
 These include:

 The aim is to inspire MEPs ahead of the 2019 European Parliament election campaigns.

-The Forum will also welcome a broad range of United Nations experts, including Fernand de Varennes, United Nations Special Rapporteur on Minority Issues, and Dubravka Šimonović, UN Special Rapporteur on violence against women.
-Deputy High Commissioner for Human Rights, Kate Gilmore, will be part of the opening proceedings of the Forum.
+The Forum will also welcome a broad range of United Nations experts and high-level officials, including Peggy Hicks, Director of the Thematic Engagement, Special Procedures and Right to Development Division, United Nations Human Rights Office of the High Commissioner (OHCHR), Fernand de Varennes, UN Special Rapporteur on Minority Issues, and Dubravka Šimonović, UN Special Rapporteur on violence against women.

-The Council of Europe is represented by Christos Giakoumopoulos, Director General of Human Rights and Rule of Law, and Snežana Samardžić-Marković, Director General of Democracy, as well as many other experts.
+The Council of Europe is represented by a high-level delegation including Christos Giakoumopoulos, Director General of Human Rights and Rule of Law, and Snežana Samardžić-Marković, Director General of Democracy, as well as many other experts.

 The results of the workshops and panel debates will also provide a solid basis for action.
 These will feed into local, national, European and international human rights communities.